ntaklive/BackupMod/README.md

     // Default: 1200 (20 minutes)
     "Delay": 1200,

-    // Skip the next scheduled backup, if there is no players on the server
+    // Skip the next scheduled backup, if there are no players on the server
     // Default: false
-    "SkipIfThereIsNoPlayers": false
+    "SkipIfThereAreNoPlayers": false
   },

   "Archive": {